SvenWesterlaken/mongo4j/README.md

 > **LOOKING FOR MAINTAINERS!!**: Unfortunately, I have other priorities and not that much time to work on this repository.
 Furthermore, I don't use this package as much as I initially thought so it doesn't have as much value for me anymore.
 >
-> Although this package will not be _actively_ maintained, I try to keep it functional and keep it up-to-date with the dependencies.
+> Although this package will not be _actively_ maintained, I try to keep it functional and up-to-date with the dependencies.
 Therefore, I want to note that **the basic functionalities, described in this documentation should work and behave correctly**.
-If not, feel free to make an Issue or contribute yourself by having a look at the pull-request.
+If not, feel free to make an issue or contribute yourself by having a look at the pull-requests.
 >
 > For a list of ideas for features to contribute to, visit the [to-do-list](#upcoming-features--to-do-list).